10 tips for finding European coffee buyers

 - Fairs also include workshops, lectures, and cuppings and tastings sessions.
 Check the agenda of each fair and make a planning of the events you want to join.

-The most important trade fairs in the coffee sector are:
+The most important trade fairs in the coffee sector in Europe are:

 - World of Coffee — European trade fair with a focus on specialty coffee (organised by Specialty Coffee Association), held every year in a different European city.